Macrometacorp/docs/docs/search/search-functions.md

 - **analyzer** (string): name of an analyzer.
 - returns nothing: The function can only be called in a [SEARCH operation](search-queries.md) and throws an error otherwise.

-Assuming a View definition with an analyzer whose name and type is `delimiter`:
+Assuming a view definition with an analyzer whose name and type is `delimiter`:

 ```json
 {